will-cern/xroofit-readthedocs/docs/source/day1.rst

 Fit Results
 ------------
-`Fit Results` represent the result of a minimization of an `objective function`.
-In RooFit fit results are represented by the ``RooFitResult`` class.
+`Fit Results` represent the result of a minimization of an `objective function` through varying its floating parameters.
+In RooFit fit results are represented by the ``RooFitResult`` class, and it holds the initial and final floating parameter values of the objective function, along with the constant parameter values, the minimized objective-function value with an estimate of the difference to the true minimum, and a status code to indicate whether the minimization was successful or not.
+Fit Results can also hold estimates floating parameter errors, along with status codes for the algorithms that estimate these errors.

 Workspaces
 ------------